|Justin Trudeau as Prince Charming, Cosmo, April 2018|

 More generally, those of us who make a comfortable living don’t feel the pinch of higher gas cost, higher electricity costs – higher everything costs it seems.
 Nor have many of us noticed that other people are feeling the pinch.
 How could we?
 You will not hear the CBC or The Toronto Star or the Globe and Mail reporting that a good income ensures that the pain of our noble quest is felt by someone else.

-But the little conflict, the on-going effort of the Palestinians to replace Israel with a Palestinian state?
+Our media and our politicians are focussed entirely on the little conflict, the on-going effort of the Palestinians to replace Israel with a Palestinian state.
 On the scale of serious conflicts in the world, that has to come in somewhere around 127½th.
 It matters if you’re Israeli, or Jewish, or Palestinian.
 But to Canada?

 Not at all.
 Yet activists in both the NDP and the Green Party preen their anti-Israel obsession before a mirror daily.
 It’s the hatred du jour.